joycemok/8-Week-SQL-Challenge/03_Foodie-Fi/README.md

 | ----------------- |
 |1000               |

-### 2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
+### 2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value?

 ### 3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name
 ### 4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?